piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 This approach has an important advantage: the handler does not need to know anything about supported codecs in advance.
 Instead, it simply asks the runtime.
-This makes the implementation naturally compatible with different `node-webrtc`-compatible runtimes, regardless of the specific libwebrtc version they are built upon.
+This avoids hardcoding codec capabilities and makes the design portable across `node-webrtc`-compatible runtimes.
+Behavioral compatibility must still be validated for each implementation and libwebrtc version.

 ## Translating mediasoup Parameters into WebRTC

 The opposite operation happens every time mediasoup creates a transport.

-Mediasoup exposes transport information using its own data structures:
+mediasoup exposes transport information using its own data structures:

 - ICE parameters
 - ICE candidates